bloominstituteoftechnology/Data-Structures/README.md

  * Binary Search Trees
  * Heaps

+## Tasks
+1. Set up your repository by running `npm install` in your root directory to install all necessary dependencies.

+2. Implement each data structure, starting with the linked list data structure.
+Run `npm test <filename>.test.js` to run the tests for that data structure and check your progress.
+Get all the tests passing for each data structure.

+3. Open up the `Data_Structures_Questions.md` file, which asks you to evaluate the runtime complexity of each of the methods you implemented for each data structure.
+Add your answers to each of the questions in the file.

 ### Linked Lists
  * Should have the methods: `addToTail`, `removeHead`, `contains`, and `getMax`.
    * `addToTail` replaces the tail with a new value that is passed in.